-The Department of Curriculum and Instruction also offers graduate programs leading to the Master of Arts in Education in Special Education, Rank I, and Director of Special Education.
-Options for the Master of Arts in Education in Special Education include Advanced Study with Teacher Leader endorsement in Interdisciplinary Early Childhood Education or Adding Certification in Learning and Behavior Disorders, Education of the Deaf and Hard of Hearing, Interdisciplinary Early Childhood Education, or Moderate to Severe Disabilities.
+The Department of Teaching, Learning, & Educational Leadership also offers graduate programs leading to the Master of Arts in Education in Special Education, and Rank I. Options for the Master of Arts in Education in Special Education include Advanced Study with Teacher Leader endorsement in Interdisciplinary Early Childhood Education or Adding Certification in Learning and Behavior Disorders, Education of the Deaf and Hard of Hearing, Interdisciplinary Early Childhood Education, or Moderate to Severe Disabilities.
 In addition, the Department offers certification only programs in Learning and Behavior Disorders, Education of the Deaf and Hard of Hearing, Interdisciplinary Early Childhood Education, and Moderate and Severe Disabilities.
 The Master of Arts in Education, non-teaching option, is offered in Interdisciplinary Early Childhood Education.
 Candidates should consult with a graduate advisor for the desired certification program as early as possible.